Cardiac Lumps & Bumps

 A Chiari network is also a remnant of the fetal structures.
-The network is a thin, web-like fenestrated membrane that runs from the IVC to the inter-atrial septum.
-It appears as a free floating curvilinear structure that waves with blood flow in the RA.
+The network is a thin, web-like fenestrated membrane that connects the Eustacean valve to the coronary sinus orifice.
+It appears as a free-floating curvilinear structure that waves with blood flow in the RA.
 The Chiari network is more mobile and thinner than a Eustachian valve.
 A Chiari network can be confused with a tricuspid vegetation, a flail tricuspid valve, free RA thrombus, or a pedunculate tumor.
-A Chiari network usually has no adverse clinical consequences, but it can cause troubles with some catheter procedures through the RA.
+A Chiari network usually has no adverse clinical consequences, but it has been associated with clot formation, arrythmias, endocarditis, and can cause troubles with some catheter procedures through the RA.

 The next clip shows a subcostal view of a chiari network and the latter part of the clip nicely shows the close relationship of the network to the IVC.